Automatic Road Sampler – Our Geo-Tagging Project

 The images are geo-referenced and will compose an interactive map of the entire route, as well as video sequences in the form that we call “space Lapse” to mark the differences from the classic time-lapse.

-A time-lapse video sequence is composed of frames taken at a fixed time distance, such as 1 second, united to compose a video whose effect is “accelerated” (for example a flower that unfolds in seconds).
+A time-lapse video sequence is composed of frames taken at a fixed time interval, such as 1 second, united to create a video whose effect is “accelerated” (for example, a flower unfolding in seconds).

-In our case the fixed parameter is the distance so that all images will be equally spaced from each other, thus creating a sort of “street view” effect when composed on a map.
+In our case, the fixed parameter is the distance, so all images will be equally spaced, creating a sort of “street view” effect when composed on a map.

-After a prolonged analysis of the various possibilities, we chose to use, for this version of the system, an action cam GoPro Hero1.
-Almost all models of GoPro have a connector with a 30-pin bus, this is used for instance to attach the LCD unit or other accessories.
+After a thorough analysis of the various possibilities, we chose to use, for this version of the system, a GoPro Hero1 action cam.
+Almost all GoPro models have a 30-pin connector, which is used, for instance, to attach the LCD unit or other accessories.

-Each of the 30 pins has a different function (audio output, video output, power supply…), this allocation lends itself to the countless delicious possibilities of “hacking”, unofficial usages, of which you can find on the net lots of tasty examples.
+Each of the 30 pins has a different function (audio output, video output, power supply…).
+This allocation lends itself to countless delicious possibilities for “hacking” and unofficial uses, of which you can find lots of tasty examples on the net.

-Among these, there is one pin (nยฐ12), which closes to the ground and turns on, or off the camera.
-GoPro cameras have a very useful feature called OneButtonMode, in this mode the machine is activated immediately when turned on, taking photos, or filming, depending on how we decide to set it.
+Among these, there is one pin (n°12) that is connected to ground and turns the camera on or off.
+GoPro cameras have a very useful feature called OneButtonMode, in this mode, the machine is activated immediately when turned on, taking photos, or filming, depending on how we decide to set it.

 Who sends these on-and off signals is a circuit (a trigger), composed of a magnetic sensor applied to the bicycle fork, whose task is to detect the passage of a magnet placed between the spokes (as a classic cycle speedometer), and a chip, that counts the steps of the magnet up to the number that corresponds to 500 meters of the road (about 235 steps with a 26″ wheel), and then sending the signal that closes the pin 12 to ground, turning on the GoPro that, thanks to the OneButtonMode, immediately takes a picture.

-Then the chip sends a signal to turn off the cam after a pre-set time, so that the cam remains off when not necessary, with a huge battery save (essential for the success of the project).
+Then the chip sends a signal to turn off the cam after a preset time, so the cam remains off when not necessary, resulting in significant battery savings (essential for the project’s success).

-For those who wish to deepen the argument, this is the link to the wiki of the project (in Italian), and this is a little explanatory video.
+For those who wish to deepen the argument, here is the project’s wiki (in Italian) and a brief explanatory video.

 Geo-Tagging

 During the journey, a GPS receiver, in our case a Garmin Oregon 400t, continuously records the location referenced by date and time.
-This is a basic function of each GPS logger, to record the path that has been traveled.
+This is a basic function of each GPS logger: to record the path traveled.

-Through Viking, an open-source software, we can import a GPS track (the format of these files is GPX), which will be displayed within the software on OpenStreetMap maps.
+Using Viking, an open-source software, we can import a GPS track (GPX format) that will be displayed in the software on OpenStreetMap maps.

-Thanks to Viking we can assign GPS coordinates to any picture, on the basis of the intersection of time and date meta-data in the photos with those of the GPX track.
-The result is the photos arranged on a map at the exact point where they were taken.
+Thanks to Viking, we can assign GPS coordinates to any picture by matching the time and date metadata in the photos to those of the GPX track.
+The result is a map showing the photos arranged at the exact points where they were taken.

-To share it all online now use EveryTrail, although in the long term, we would like to develop our own platform, where to create an open community for sharing photos taken with this system.
+To share it all online, we now use EveryTrail, though in the long term we would like to develop our own platform to create an open community for sharing photos taken with this system.

 Automatic Road Sampler – 2nd test